LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 ## <a id="simple_docker_consumer"></a>Simple EMA Java Consumer on Docker

 Let's start with a simple EMA Java Consumer application that connects and consume data from Refinitiv Real-Time - Optimized (RRTO) on the Cloud.
-The application *CloudConsumer* is based on EMA Java Consumer *ex450_MP_QueryServiceDiscovery* example application.
+The application *CloudConsumer* is based on the EMA Java Consumer *ex450_MP_QueryServiceDiscovery* example application.

 ![figure-3](images/cloudconsumer_diagram.png "Simple EMA Java Cloud Consumer diagram")